edm00se/blog/_posts/2014-09-18-rest-is-best.md

 [EDIT]
 #### Regarding XHRs
 XMLHTTPRequests encompass nearly every partial refresh under the sun.
-I loosely use AJAX calls to encompass "fat XHRs", or XHRs which include _markup_ in their response.
+I loosely describe AJAX calls (and XPages' dojo.xhrPost calls) to encompass "fat XHRs", or XHRs which include _markup_ in their response.
 This is a terrible way of doing business, as we as developers ought to _ligthen the load_ a bit in the age of mobile devices and cellular connections.
 I touched on this when I originally wrote the post, but thought that it could use some clarification up front.
 So, transport data for partials, not markup.

 [/EDIT]